A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Semi-structured Data

 \paragraph{Utility.} Utility evaluates the practical effectiveness of the generated JSON data in solving a specific task or its usefulness as an input for downstream processes.

-To evaluate the utility of generated JavaScript Object Notation responses for later use, we require each response to follow a predefined schema so that the data can be read reliably.
-We measure the success of the task by calculating the exact match accuracy between the extracted answer and the ground truth.
+To evaluate the utility of generated JavaScript Object Notation responses for later use, each response is required to follow a predefined schema so that the data can be read reliably.
+Task success can be measured by calculating the exact match accuracy between the extracted answer and the ground truth.
 Let the set of generated responses be denoted as $\{J_i\}_{i=1}^{N}$ and the reference answers be denoted as $A_{\text{gt},i}$.
-We define Task Accuracy as the average rate at which the extracted answer matches the reference:
+Task Accuracy is defined as the average rate at which the extracted answer matches the reference:

 \!\!This measurement reflects how well the synthetic data supports the successful completion of the target application.
-This methodology aligns with evaluations based on task accuracy for schema constrained structured outputs \citep{geng2025jsonschemabench}.
+This methodology aligns with evaluations based on task accuracy for schema-constrained structured outputs \citep{geng2025jsonschemabench}.